ramensoftware/windows-11-notification-center-styling-guide/Themes/LiquidGlass/README.md

 ---

 > [!NOTE]
-> Support for the LiquidGlas themes is being dropped in favor of a new Fluid Glass theme being released by another author.
-Their theme is going in the direction this one was aimed and does a lot better than this one does.
-So, there won't be any future updates to the LiquidGlass themes going forward and they will eventually be removed.
+> This theme will be getting renamed to Fluent Glass in the future due to the new Liquid Glass theme being made by another author.
+Their theme is going in the direction this one was originally aimed and does a lot better than this one does.

 ### Notification Center